Which place is cheaper, Milan or Brussels?

 In April, Brussels is generally cooler than Milan.
-Temperatures in Brussels average around 10°C (49°F), and Milan stays around 13°C (55°F).
+Daily temperatures in Brussels average around 10°C (49°F), and Milan fluctuates around 13°C (55°F).

 Brussels usually receives less sunshine than Milan during spring.
-At this time of the year, Brussels gets 147 hours of sunny skies, while Milan receives 176 hours of full sun.
+Brussels gets 147 hours of sunny skies, while Milan receives 176 hours of full sun in the spring.

 In April, Brussels usually receives less rain than Milan.
-At this time of the year, Brussels gets 57 mm (2.2 in) of rain, while Milan receives 76 mm (3 in) of rain each month for the spring.
+Brussels gets 57 mm (2.2 in) of rain, while Milan receives 76 mm (3 in) of rain each month for the spring.

 |Temp (°C)||Rain (mm)||Temp (°C)||Rain (mm)|

 |Jan||3°C (38°F)||67 mm (2.6 in)||5°C (41°F)||68 mm (2.7 in)|